IDENTITY DOMAINS CONCEPT LIST ABSTRACT CONCEPT LIST ABSTRACT CONCEPT LIST TEXTUAL SYNTAX CONTENT MANAGEMENT

 - Project is not a Class of Bounded Individual because its instances have a spatio-temporal extent.
 Project is a subtype of Bounded Individual.

 - Capability is not a Class of Bounded Individual.
-It is a Property.
+It is a Class of Property.

 Class of Class of Bounded Individual Class of Class of Bounded Individual is a Class of Class of Individual which is the powertype of Class of Bounded Individual .
 It means that all sub-types of Class of Bounded Individual are instances of Class of Class of Bounded Individual.

-Being a subtype of Entity Element, it is also an instance of itself.
+Class of Entity is a Class of Element that classifies Entitys.
+Being a subtype of Entity, it is also an instance of itself.

 Class of Individual

-Class of Individual is an Ordered Semantic Class of Ontological Blocks that exist in space and time.
+Class of Individual is a First Order Class of Entitys that exist in space and time.
 It is the powertype of Individual.

 Class of Individuals are represented as dark orange boxes (see the Meta-Model Legend) .